 Don’t make the mistake of using open-back headphones when tracking.
 Open backs can leak too much sound back into the microphone.
 There have been cases of open-back design headphones actually producing feedback because of this.

-Sound quality often decreases as isolation of headphones increases, especially for budget headphones.
-Sound engineers consider Open Backs as the industry standard, to optimize sound quality and space over isolation when mixing.
-Closed-back headphones are not generally recommended for mixing and mastering because they tend to have sound build up, especially for lower frequencies.
+Sound quality often decreases as the isolation of headphones increases, especially for budget headphones.
+Sound engineers consider Open Backs to be the industry standard.
+Open back headphones are used to optimize sound quality and space over isolation when mixing.
+Closed-back headphones are not generally recommended for mixing and mastering because they tend to have sound build-up, especially for lower frequencies.

 Studio headphones are often used for critical listening, such as monitoring a tracking session.
 The sound profile needs to be balanced, with a flat frequency response to set and compare sound levels for achieving an accurate sound.
-It's preferred to be as close to studio monitors as possible.
-Most headphones spec sheets list a 20 to 20,000 Hz frequency range, since this is the range perceptible to human hearing.
-Although, some headphones have an extended frequency range providing deeper responses.
+It’s preferred to be as close to studio monitors as possible.
+Most headphones spec sheets list a 20 to 20,000 Hz frequency range since this is the range perceptible to human hearing.
+However, some headphones have an extended frequency range, providing deeper responses.

-Wider range frequencies make better tone, responses and handling in the lows, mids and highs.
-If you produce music or record instruments with a lot of bass, it's better to go for a Hi Fi pair with notable low frequency response.
+Wider range frequencies make better tone, responses, and handling in the lows, mids, and highs.
+If you produce music or record instruments with more bass, it’s better to go for a Hi-Fi pair with a notable low-frequency response.
 Premium studio headphones have wider frequency response, but some of the best affordable headphones mentioned here can come close.

-Studio recording sessions and audio work that includes mixing and mastering, takes up a lot of time.
+Studio recording sessions and audio work that include mixing and mastering take up a lot of time.
 This involves wearing headphones for long hours that may cause too much pressure on your ears or your head.
-It's important to look for studio headphones with a comfortable fit.
-Factors such as ear pad comfort, headband comfort and weight need to be taken into consideration.
-Ear-pads with soft materials and which are well-ventilated are best for prolonged usage.
+It’s important to look for studio headphones with a comfortable fit.
+Factors such as ear pad comfort, headband comfort, and weight need to be taken into consideration.
+Ear pads with soft materials which are well-ventilated are best for prolonged usage.

-The headband should be tight enough to keep the ear cups at the right position over your ears.
-They shouldn't be so rigid that they won't clamp down properly on your ears.
-Self-adjusting headband types are something I usually won't recommend due to their inconsistent fit.
-Lighter headband-style headphones are usually more comfortable than heavier ones.
+The headband should be tight enough to keep the ear cups in the right position over your ears.
+They shouldn’t be so rigid that they won’t clamp down properly on your ears.
+Self-adjusting headband types are something I usually won’t recommend due to their inconsistent fit.
+Light weight headband-style headphones are usually more comfortable than heavier ones.
 The lower the weight of the headphones, the better you will feel over long hours of usage.

 Prolonged use will separate the wheat from the chaff, good cheap headphones will feel more comfortable than bad ones.
-Thankfully, the best budget headphones mentioned in this guide all are well received for the comfort they provide.
-They won't be as comfortable as earphones, but they deliver audio better, which gives them the advantage in the Headphones vs Earphones discussion.
+Thankfully, the best budget headphones mentioned in this guide are well-received for the comfort they provide.
+They won’t be as comfortable as earphones, but they deliver audio better, which gives them the advantage in the Headphones vs Earphones discussion.

 Tracking is the process of recording a new track in a multitrack recording, sometimes referred to as ‘laying down a track’.
 You wear headphones to hear the backing tracks while recording a new one with microphones.